creideiki/fimfic2pdf/README.md

 Section breaks (represented as a horizontal line in EPUB and lines with asterisks on the web) have a few different renderings.
 To choose a style, use:
-   --hr-style [asterism,fleuron,scrollwork]
+   --hr-style [asterism,fleuron,line,scrollwork]
 where "asterism" is the default.

 Asterism is three asterisks in a triangle.
+Line is a plain horizontal line.

 Fleuron (centered, roughly square symbol) and scrollwork (horizontally extended line with flourishes) take a number specifying which symbol